cataseven/Statistics-Graph-Chart-Card/README.md

 ### Notes

 - Offset entities do not receive live WebSocket updates (they show historical data)
+- The state row, sparkline, and gauge correctly display the last value from the offset time window — not the live entity state
 - Works with all chart modes that support multiple entities
 - Can be combined with `value_transform`, `value_factor`, and all other entity options
 - Each offset generates a separate cache entry, so switching between views is fast